lightning/bolts/00-introduction.md

 * *Commitment number*:
-   * A 48-bit incrementing counter for each *commitment transaction*; they are independent for each peer in the channel and start at 0.
+   * A 48-bit incrementing counter for each *commitment transaction*; counters are independent for each peer in the channel and start at 0.